Tyler O'Neill Player Props: Cardinals vs. Athletics

-On Monday, Tyler O'Neill (.513 slugging percentage in past 10 games, including four home runs) and the St. Louis Cardinals play the Oakland Athletics, whose starting pitcher will be JP Sears.
+On Tuesday, Tyler O'Neill (.514 slugging percentage in past 10 games, including four home runs) and the St. Louis Cardinals play the Oakland Athletics, whose starting pitcher will be Spenser Watkins.
 First pitch is at 7:45 PM ET.

 Tyler O'Neill Game Info & Props vs. the Athletics